JonasLeonhard/lf-config/README.md

 bindkey -s '^f' 'lfcd\n'
 ```

-to your .zshrc to open lf via <c-f>.
+to your .zshrc to open lf via ctrl-f.

 to see the keybindings.
 Press "?" when lf is opened.